fbpx

 Since then and given the shift in energy supplies, India’s energy imports from Russia has seen a rapid increase, with talks now ongoing between Russia, Iran, India and various ASEAN nations to start denominating energy trades (as well as trade in general) in domestic currencies instead of the US Dollar or the Euro.

 The economy is a multi-factor interlocking network of inputs and outputs, both qualitative and quantitative.
-The lack of long-term vision in the energy sector and the resulting pressure on geopolitical ties via increasing hardships on populations entirely uninvolved in the conflict might have been “rationalized” if energy was the only factor awry in Europe’s economic rubric.
+The lack of long-term vision in the energy sector and the resulting pressure on geopolitical ties on populations entirely uninvolved in the conflict might have been “rationalized” if all energy was the only factor awry in Europe’s economic rubric.
 However, this is not the case.
 For almost two years now, European consumers have been under considerable pressure, as exemplified by plunging consumer confidence in Germany.

 This drop encompasses both an increasing unwillingness of the German consumer to part with hard-earned Euros for consumption of high-priced goods and services as well as the fraying purchasing power of said Euros in the wake of long-standing inflation, which has not seen any materially significant remedies by the government.
 This form of stasis is evident in virtually every country in the Continent.
 As a result, the pressure on geopolitical ties is largely for naught and only delays the inevitability of a “long recession” in the Continent to a small extent.